signallogics/web/README.md

 14. Look your site on `https://<ip>:5000` (default port)

 ### Development
-Use `gulp` for compiling stylus, yaml and coffeescript (front-end).
+Use `gulp` to compile stylus, yaml and coffeescript (front-end).
-Use `gulp watch` for development.
-It compile files as soon as they change and it run server at `http://localhost:3000`
+Use `gulp watch` to develop.
+It compiles files as soon as they change and it runs server at `http://localhost:3000`
-Use `gulp --production` for compiling files for production
+Use `gulp --production` to compile files for production
-Use `npm start` for start service at `http://localhost:5000` (You must compile files before)
+Use `npm start` to start service at `http://localhost:5000` (You must compile files in first)

 ## Using Docker
 _`<container>` is one of `mongo_ctfight`, `node_ctfight` and `admin_ctfight`_

-Use `docker start` to start your containers
+Use `docker start` to start your containers(?)
 ```bash
 docker start <container>
 ```